klen/flask-restler/README.rst

             return 'Hello World!'

-    # Regiater with your application
+    # Register with your application
     from your_project import app

     app.register_blueprint(api)